 Building an effective team is essential for a general partner (GP) in order to ensure the success of the fund.

 The GP needs to select and hire the right people who can help grow the fund and its portfolio companies.
-This means finding individuals who have the relevant skills and experience, as well as a passion for venture capital investing.
+This means finding venture capitalists who have the relevant skills and experience, as well as a passion for venture capital investing.

 A general partner (GP) is typically paid a management fee, which is a percentage of the total capital invested in the fund by its limited partners and are also entitled to a performance-based carried interest, which is usually around 20%.